 Continuing our exploration of life on the goldfields for the Chinese, today our collaborators Les and Maisie Wong take us on a trip into the Chinese Camps of the past... ** note that in this tale Les and Maisie have transliterated directly from spoken Chinese, in which there are no linking words, plurals, past or … Continue reading Chinese Whispers: Visiting a Chinese Camp

 This week we have exciting news, one of our first settler stories has been accepted for publication in the academic journal "Bioarchaeology International".
-It'll be published online in the next couple of weeks but for those who just can't wait - this week's article is our short, snappy summary of the study.
-Burial 21 is … Continue reading Telling the stories of our settlers, one by one.
+You can find the full article here but this is our short, snappy summary of the study.
+Burial 21 is one of the identified individuals in the St. John's Milton sample, and … Continue reading Telling the stories of our settlers, one by one.